mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The full tree can be included via the `ratchet_tree` extension
 {{ratchet-tree-extension}}.

-The `signature` on the GroupInfo struct authenticates the HPKE public key, so that the joiner knows that the public key was provided by a member of the group.
-The fields that are not signed are included in the key schedule via the GroupContext object.
-If the joiner is provided an inaccurate data for these fields, then its external Commit will have an incorrect `confirmation_tag` and thus be rejected.

-The information in a GroupInfo is not deemed public in general, but applications can choose to make it available to new members in order to allow External Commits.
+The information in a GroupInfo is not generally public information, but applications can choose to make it available to new members in order to allow External Commits.